alexeibex/alexeibex.github.io/constitutionallaw.md

 </details>

 - **Class Discussion**
+- Pretext issue
+  - Regulation of interstate commerce to regulate child labor.
+- Counter to the Court's previous rulings on ability to regulate "commerce"
+- 5 v.
+4 Decision
+- Majority: It not only transcends the authority delegated to Congress over commerce but also exerts a power as to a purely local matter to which the federal authority does not extend.
+- Dissent:
+  - Holmes
+    - Interstate commerce is under the pervue of Congress.
+    - Up to Congress to decide the reasons behind laws not the Courts
+- Later power was extended via Congress's ability to Tax child labor.

-### The Comerce Power and the New Deal
+### The Comerce Power and the New Deal (Slamming Doors on the Commerce Clause)
 - The government sought to justify measures passed in the New Deal under the Commerce Clause as based on the "substantially affecting commerce" rationale and the "in commerce" rationale
 - Tests to the New Deal
+  - *Railroad Retirement Board v.
+Alton Railroad Co.*
-  1. Court decided that Congress lacked the power to establish a compulsory retirement and pension plan for all carriers subject to the Interstate Commerce Act
+    - Court decided that Congress lacked the power to establish a compulsory retirement and pension plan for all carriers subject to the Interstate Commerce Act
     - Law was not in purpose or effect a regulation of interstate commerce within the meaning of the Constitution
+  - *Schechter Poultry Corp. v.
+United States* (Sick Chicken Case)
+    - Holding that National Industrial Recovery Act regulating the Poultry industry was unconstitutional.
+      - Rejected stream of commerce rationale of swift and the "affecting commerce" theory.
+        - Act exceeded Commerce power.
+        - Transactions ended when the shipments reached the Brooklyn slaughterhouse
+        - Transactions did not directly 'affect' interstate commerce.
+  - *Carter v.
+Carter* (Coal Industry Regulations)
+    - Invalidation of law that aimed to regulate the maximum hours and minumum wages in coal mines.
+      - Production, Prices, Wages, Management
+    - Production is a purely local activity.
+    - Coal Production in the case is an indirect activity

-#### Relaxation of Judicial Constraints on Congressional Power
+### Relaxation of Judicial Constraints on Congressional Power
+- FDR Court Packing Plan
+  - For every judge over 70 appointing 2 more justices up until 15 total.
+  - Rejected by the establishment
+    - Lost the battle but won the war

 #### Case: *[NLRB v.
 Jones & Laughlin Steel Corp.](Link)*
-- The National Labor Relations Act prohibited employers “from engaging in unfair labor practices affecting commerce.”
+- The National Labor Relations Act prohibited employers “from engaging in unfair labor practices affecting commerce.
   - Jones & Laughlin was accused of violating the act by interfering with employees’ organizing and collective bargaining rights.
-The Court held that Jones & Laughlin’s activities would have an indirect but significant impact on commerce: “
+  - The Court held that Jones & Laughlin’s activities would have an indirect but significant impact on commerce:
-  - Although activities may be intrastate in character when separately considered, if they have such a close and substantial relation to interstate commerce that their control is essential or appropriate to protect that commerce from burdens and obstructions, Congress cannot be denied the power to exercise that control.”
+    - "Although activities may be intrastate in character when separately considered, if they have such a close and substantial relation to interstate commerce that their control is essential or appropriate to protect that commerce from burdens and obstructions, Congress cannot be denied the power to exercise that control.”

 <details><summary><i>Case Brief</i></summary>